FAQs about the Identity Protection Personal Identification Number (IP PIN)

 - How long will I continue to receive an IP PIN?

-- Will each person who reported to the IRS they are the victim of identity theft be issued an IP PIN?
+- Will each person who reported to the IRS they’re the victim of identity theft be issued an IP PIN?

 - Will I get my refund faster if I use my IP PIN?

-- Will using my IP PIN prohibit me from getting a Refund Anticipation Loan?
+- Will my IP PIN prohibit me from getting a Refund Anticipation Loan?

 - If I lose my IP PIN, would it allow other people access to my tax information?